 Nintendo Switch Pro Release Date

-We don't have an official release date for the Nintendo Switch Pro as of yet, and it still remains to be seen if it will even be named as such.
+We don't have an official release date for the Nintendo Switch Pro as of yet, and it still remains to be seen if it will even be named as such - a similar story to that of the rumoured PS5 Pro too.

 The original Switch was released in March 2017, with the Oled Model heading our way in October 2021.
 That's close to a 5-year gap, which is almost akin to the distance between PS4 and PS5.